 1 hour.
-This course is designed to guide students in their personal spiritual formation through journaling, and to equip them for assisting in the formation of others through this discipline.
+Designed to guide students in their personal spiritual formation through journaling, and to equip them for assisting in the formation of others through this discipline.
 Journaling methods used to accomplish this purpose include dialogue, meditation, and imagination.

 SFAD 548 Advanced Personality and Spirituality